mpurg/qtools/README.md

 #### Documentation

 The starting point should be the `docs/tutorials` folder.
 It contains working examples of how you can use the command line tools to prepare, simulate and analyse a simple SN2 reaction with EVB.
 Additionally, a recently published chapter in the serial Methods in Enzymology provides step-by-step instructions for performing EVB simulations on a real enzymatic system with `qtools`.
-See [here](https://doi.org/10.1016/bs.mie.2018.06.007).
+Manuscript available [here](https://doi.org/10.1016/bs.mie.2018.06.007) (paywalled).

 For those inclined on using the Python API directly, jupyter-notebook examples calling the Qpyl API can be found in `docs/examples`.
 The API reference can be found in `docs/api/html`.
 Additionally, the tests, and the command-line interface (qscripts-cli) can be useful to explore the API.